Intermittent Fasting · Updated 2026-05-11

 • Want combined fasting + nutrition in one app — try Simple, or pair Zero with Welling

-What users are saying
+What are real users saying about Zero?

 "The 12-hour and 16-hour notifications with the science explanation behind them are what kept me consistent."